hydro-informatics/hydro-informatics.github.io/_sources/get-started/ide.md

 (install-jupyter-windows)=
 ## Jupyter on Windows

-*Anaconda Navigator* alternatively provides the application *Jupyter Notebook*.
+Anaconda Navigator alternatively provides the application Jupyter Notebook.
 However, *JupyterLab* is the *Project Jupyter*'s next-generation user interface, which is more flexible and powerful.
-This is why this website refers to *JupyterLab* rather than the *Jupyter Notebook* app.
-The following sections explain how to install it on your Windows computer, either by using the graphical user interface of *Anaconda Navigator*, or the conda prompt command line (recommended).
+This is why this website refers to JupyterLab rather than the Jupyter Notebook app.
+The following sections explain how to install it on your Windows computer, either by using the graphical user interface of Anaconda Navigator, or the conda prompt command line (recommended).

 ### Via Anaconda Navigator

-1. Open *Anaconda Navigator* and make sure to be in the *Home* tab.
+1. Open Anaconda Navigator and make sure to be in the *Home* tab.
-1. Look for *JupyterLab* and click on the *Install* button (if already installed, there is only a *Launch* button visible).
+1. Look for JupyterLab and click on the *Install* button (if already installed, there is only a *Launch* button visible).
-1. After successful installation, open *JupyterLab*, by clicking on the *Launch* button.
+1. After successful installation, open JupyterLab, by clicking on the *Launch* button.
-1. *JupyterLab* opens in the default web browser, where *Jupyter* notebooks (*.ipynb*) or Python files can be created and edited.
+1. JupyterLab opens in the default web browser, where Jupyter notebooks (*.ipynb*) or Python files can be created and edited.

 ### Via Anaconda Prompt (Recommended)

-Open *Anaconda Prompt*, which represents a *Terminal* window with a black background and a blinking cursor.
+Open Anaconda Prompt, which represents a Terminal window with a black background and a blinking cursor.

-If you are working with *Miniconda*, install the *Jupyter Notebook* app by typing `conda install jupyter` and confirm with `y` when *Anaconda Prompt* asks `Proceed ([y]/n)?`.
+If you are working with *Miniconda*, install the Jupyter Notebook app by typing `conda install jupyter` and confirm with `y` when Anaconda Prompt asks `Proceed ([y]/n)?`.

-To **start** *JupyterLab* and open, create, or modify *Jupyter* notebooks, type:
+To **start** JupyterLab and open, create, or modify Jupyter notebooks, type:

 ```
 jupyter lab